 Mass occurs in the awe-inspiring St. Peter’s Basilica, a grand cathedral built over St. Peter’s grave.
 Pope Francis himself gives the homily—last year’s focused on the children of the world.
 Since the service is free, seating quickly disappears, so be sure to plan accordingly and get tickets way in advance.

-10. Italian Christmas cookies aren’t the only dessert you’ll find during the holiday season.
+10. Italian Christmas Cookies aren’t the only Dessert you’ll find in Rome at Christmas.

 Let’s face it: No one diets during the holidays.
 There are too many delicious desserts to eat!
 Italy is famous for its Christmas cookies and other tasty treats.